Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Introduction

-The dynamics of cosmological perturbations in anisotropic backgrounds exhibits new and interesting physical effects, which are discussed e.g. in \cite{Uzan,Cho_1995}, such as couplings between two modes of a gravitational wave or between gravitational waves and scalar fields.
-Anisotropic backgrounds are also very interesting from the theoretical point of view.
+The dynamics of cosmological perturbations in anisotropic backgrounds exhibits new and interesting physical effects such as couplings between two modes of a gravitational wave or between gravitational waves and scalar fields \cite{Uzan,Cho_1995}.
+Anisotropic backgrounds are also very interesting from a theoretical point of view.
 For instance, the definition of polarization modes is ambiguous in anisotropic spacetimes \cite{Cho_1995}.
 We propose to generalize the definition of a polarization mode to be based on the Fermi-Walker-propagated vectors tangent to the wavefronts.
 This definition happens to give the simplest form of the dynamics and is in agreement with the prescription given in \cite{Uzan}.
+Unfortunately, for quantization a different definition of the basis is more suitable for the reasons we will explain later.
 Other interesting theoretical points are the issues of gauge-fixing and the Dirac observables.
 In anisotropic spacetimes the admissible gauge-fixing conditions can be quite different from those known from isotropic spacetimes.
 Indeed, we provide an example of a valid gauge that does not exist in the isotropic limit.
 Also, the Dirac observables when expressed in kinematical phase space variables are more complex as they can mix scalar, vector and tensor modes.
 This includes the definition of the gravitational wave which no longer can be unambiguously associated with the transverse and traceless metric perturbation.
-Consequently, the physical variables on a given gauge-fixing surface are in general more complex as well.
-Another interesting point is the spacetime reconstruction for a given choice of gauge.
-This requires to go back to the kinematical phase space in order to determine the values of the Lagrange multipliers, $\delta N$ and $\delta N^i$.
-The spacetime reconstruction in the context of isotropic spacetimes was previously discussed in \cite{Malkiewicz_2019}.
+Consequently, the geometrical meaning of physical variables can vary a lot when switching from one gauge-fixing surface to another.
+Another interesting point is the problem of spacetime reconstruction.
+Once a choice of gauge has been made it requires to go back to the kinematical phase space in order to determine the values of the Lagrange multipliers, $\delta N$ and $\delta N^i$.
+This issue has been discussed in \cite{Malkiewicz_2019} in the context of isotropic spacetimes.
 Herein, we provide the spacetime reconstruction for the flat-slicing gauge.
-Finally, for the most part we consider a scalar field as the only matter component, but in Sec. \ref{multifield} the formalism is extended to the multi-field case.
+Finally, for the most part we consider a minimally coupled canonical scalar field as the only matter component, but in Sec. \ref{multifield} the formalism is extended to the case of any number of minimally coupled scalar fields in an arbitrary potential.